Stanford-New-Energy-Systems/BatteryOS/trustder/doc/JBD_REGISTER_MAP.md

 The checksum is simply sum of the payload byte values subtracted from 0x10000 (65536).

+NOTE: if the payload is from the BMS, do not include the register address byte!!!

 #### Payload to BMS

 <table border="1">